biojava/biojava.github.io/_wikis/Dickson_Guedes.md

 ### My monografy

-**Title**: Constructing philogenetics trees from DNA sequences using Genetic Algorithms, using a Web interface
+**Title**: Constructing phylogenetics trees from DNA sequences using Genetic Algorithms, using a Web interface

 **Abstract**: *A common process in Phylogenetic Systematics is the